 Donation secures healthy lunches for students in Gladbach

 Rhenus Lub GmbH & Co KG has made a substantial donation to ensure that students at the Anne Frank school in Lürrip, Mönchengladbach receive healthy lunches for a whole year.
-Today, Dr Max Reiners, owner of Rhenus Lub, handed over a cheque for 7500 euro to representatives of the school management team and the friends’ association of the Mönchengladbach special school, which focuses on the key areas of learning, emotional and social development and language.
+Today, Dr Max Reiners, CEO of Rhenus Lub, handed over a cheque for 7500 euro to representatives of the school management team and the friends’ association of the Mönchengladbach special school, which focuses on the key areas of learning, emotional and social development and language.

 Thanks to this financial support, the school will be able to employ experienced nutritionist Erika Lufen for another year.
 Four days a week, the 58-year-old nutritional scientist works with various groups of five to eight students to prepare a healthy lunch for about 30 children and teachers.
 “Under the expert and very caring guidance of Ms Lufen the children are not only discovering how good healthy food can taste”, explains Barbara Junker, head of the Anne Frank special school.
 “By cooking together, the most important thing they learn is how to quickly prepare affordable and tasty food for themselves at home”.
 With its donation this year, Rhenus Lub is achieving one aim above all: helping people to help themselves.